Unweighted Layered Graph Traversal: Passing a Crown via Entropy Maximization: Introduction

-where the sum is over vertices $u$ of the Steiner tree of the current layer, $x_u$ is the algorithm's probability of moving to the subtree rooted at $u$, $p(u)$ is the parent of $u$, and $h_{u}$ denotes the height of $u$ in the tree at time $t$.
+where the sum is over vertices $u$ of the Steiner tree of the current layer, $x_u$ is the algorithm's probability of residing in the subtree rooted at $u$, $p(u)$ is the parent of $u$, and $h_{u}$ denotes the round number $i$ minus the combinatorial depth of $u$ in the tree, i.e. the height of $u$ at round $i$.
 Note that this quantity is well-defined only because the tree is unweighted, and all nodes at the last layer are at the same combinatorial depth.
 See Appendix~\ref{ap: useful-identities} for the identity between the two sums.
-Remarkably, this simple formulation does not involve any perturbation terms $\delta$.

-The analysis of the proposed algorithm is split into dead-end phases and growth phases, which at a high level resemble similar phases previously considered in the ``evolving tree game'' of~\cite{bubeck2022shortest}.
-However, the actual analysis of these phases has little in common with~\cite{bubeck2022shortest} and requires several novel ideas.